plotly/plotly.github.io/_posts/plotly1/2015-04-23-enter-data-in-the-grid.md

 Click the **Save** icon and give it a name, then choose your **Sharing Settings** or just click **Close**.
 It will be saved to your **Workspace** under **My files** for future plots and to share it. | ![Name and save grid](/static/images/enter-data-in-the-grid/name-and-save-grid.png) !New grid in workplace](/static/images/enter-data-in-the-grid/new-grid-in-workplace.png)

-You can import .csv, .xls, or .xlsx files directly into Plotly.
+You can import .csv, .xls, or .xlsx files directly into Chart Studio.
 Additionally, you can import data from Google Drive and Dropbox.

 Upload a file using the **IMPORT** tab. | ![Import from Google Drive](/static/images/enter-data-in-the-grid/import-from-google-drive.png) ![File upload](/static/images/enter-data-in-the-grid/file-upload.png)
 If you upload a workbook, a new grid will be created for every sheet within the book&#8230; | ![New sheets in workspace](/static/images/enter-data-in-the-grid/new-sheets-in-workspace.png)
 &#8230;they’re all stored in a folder named after your file in the filewell. | ![Filewell](/static/images/enter-data-in-the-grid/filewell.png)

 **View Data**
-You can extract the data from any Plotly graph, and build your own graph out of it!
+You can extract the data from any Chart Studio graph, and build your own graph out of it!

 Go to any graph page.
 The one pictured to the right is [https://plot.ly/~slkent/51](https://plot.ly/~slkent/51).
 Click the **DATA** button, located in the lefthand sidebar, to view the data.
 To load the data in your workspace, click on **Fork and edit**. | ![Fork and edit](/static/images/enter-data-in-the-grid/view-data-fork-and-edit.png)
 Click the **VIEW DATA** button, located in the toolbar, to view the data. | ![View data](/static/images/enter-data-in-the-grid/get-data.png)